-For such a small town, Lake Placid, NY has a surprising range of activities and things to do due to its location in the heart of Adirondack Mountains, one of the most picturesque and beautiful regions in the country.
+For such a small town, Lake Placid, NY has a surprising range of activities, hotels and things to do due to its location in the heart of Adirondack Mountains, one of the most picturesque and beautiful regions in the country.

 The Village of Lake Placid is breathtakingly beautiful even without serene Mirror Lake with its clear reflection of stately trees and the quaint town.
 No motor vehicles are allowed on the lake so it is always peaceful and quiet, perfect for leisurely paddling in your kayak or canoe.
 There is a beautiful 2.7-mile path all around the lake, allowing walkers not only to enjoy the views of the lake and surrounding forests but also to get to know the town better.

 There is a lovely little beach on one end, which is the starting point of the swimming portion of the Ironman Triathlon.
 You will also pass the Winter Toboggan Chute, perfect for sledding in the winter.
 Once the Mirror Lake is frozen, it becomes one large skating rink for the whole town to enjoy.
 Kids and adults too love to slide down Toboggan Shute and end up on the ice covering the lake.
 More New York Lakes

 Mirror Lake Drive, Lake Placid, NY 12946, View Map

 Mount Jo is a 2876-foot mountain in the Adirondacks in the High Peaks region about seven miles from Lake Placid.
 At the foot of the mountain are the historic Adirondack Loj and lovely Heart Lake.
 Two trails lead to the mountain summit, a short and steep one and another that is considered easy.
 However, don’t be fooled – it is only easy if you are in very good shape.